 The JGI Project Management Office (PMO) carries out a number of activities to facilitate world-class science.
 DOE JGI Project Managers collaborate with users to develop project requirements, define the scope of work and outline roles and responsibilities resulting in a formal Statement of Work (SOW).

 All work performed at the JGI is initiated via the Work Initiation Process (WIP) interface.
 To submit a proposal, users must first log in (Note: new users of the JGI will need to register and create a login at https://signon.jgi.doe.gov).

 Once users are notified that their proposal has been accepted, the PMO will assist with initiation of work through:

 - Coordinating execution of Institutional User Agreements

-- Coordinating with DOE JGI scientific and technical experts
+- Coordinating with JGI scientific and technical experts

 - Project design with Principal Investigator

-- Providing a general orientation to DOE JGI systems to Investigators
+- Providing a general orientation to JGI systems to Investigators

 - Preparation of formal Statement of Work (project roadmap)

 Users must prepare Materials (Samples) for Submission before they can receive an emailed Approval to Ship Samples that will be subject to the DOE JGI’s capabilities for sequencing, synthesis and/or metabolomics.
 Once materials are received, your Project Manager will facilitate project execution by: